 Below fine some of the most popular Miami Fishing Species in South Florida.

-The first Miami fishing species is the Miami Dolphin fishing which is probably the most common type of fishing in Miami.
+The first Miami fishing species is the Miami Dolphin fishing which is probably the most common type of Offshore fish in Miami.
 Don’t panic when you hear about dolphin fishing in Miami, we’re not talking about catching flipper.
 The dolphin fish (known by most Miami locals as Mahi Mahi or Dorado) is one of the most gorgeous fish that you can catch as well the tasting in Miami.

 The second Miami fishing species is the Miami Swordfish which offers a very interesting body.
 They have the long bill that looks similar to a sword and that is where their name derives from.
 They are very predatory fish and they are also a class that many sport fishermen love to be able to capture.
 They can be up to 15 feet in length when fully mature.
 They can weigh up to 1,400 pounds so anyone fishing for them will have a challenge on their hands.